Neon2063/LMS/readme.md

 How to run code !!!

-it's easy u just need to close this repo and after cloning
+it's easy u just need to clone this repo and after cloning

 -for backend (express)